LowPowerLab/Moteino/MEGA/Core/README.md

 Everything you need to run a ATmega1284P based Moteino MEGA from the Arduino IDE.
 Added regular Moteino variant based on the prolific ATmega328p.

+##Update
+This guide and package is only relevant if you run IDE 1.6+ or the older 1.0.6.
+Arduino IDE 1.6.7+ has a board manager that makes it really easy to add the board definitions, instead of using these ZIP files.
+If that is the version you use, see [this guide] for an automated install.

 ## Status
 This Arduino core contains the ATmega1284P MoteinoMEGA variant and the ATmega328p Moteino variant (added Nov 2014) along with the DualOptiboot bootloaders.
 The platform now includes Dualoptiboot for ATmega1284P and ATmega328p which support [wireless programming](http://lowpowerlab.com/blog/category/moteino/wireless-programming/) (C) by Felix Rusu of LowPowerLab.com